-Renaissance Reinsurance of Europe and its U.K. branch are regulated and supervised by the Central Bank of Ireland and are subject to the requirements of Solvency II.
+Renaissance Reinsurance of Europe is regulated and supervised by the Central Bank of Ireland and are subject to the requirements of Solvency II.
 Renaissance Reinsurance of Europe is registered with the Companies Registration Office in Ireland and is subject to the Companies Act 2014.
 The Central Bank of Ireland adopts a risk-based framework to the supervision of regulated firms.
 Firms are rated according to the impact their failure would have on financial systems, the Irish economy and on the citizens of Ireland.
 Renaissance Reinsurance of Europe is currently considered by the Central Bank of Ireland to be a 'low impact' firm.
-We do not currently consider the regulatory requirements of Renaissance Reinsurance of Europe and its U.K. branch to be material to us.
+We do not currently consider the regulatory requirements of Renaissance Reinsurance of Europe to be material to us.